 One of the easiest ways I’ve ever gotten “free travel” was by offering to get bumped off my flight to Chicago last year in exchange for a travel voucher.
-I was flying American Airlines out of San Francisco and the flight was oversold, so the gate agent made several announcements before I decided I was ok with departing several hours later in exchange for a $500 travel voucher.
-The agent also threw in a $15 meal voucher to be redeemed at the airport and offered me “a very nice seat” on the next flight (i.e. an aisle seat with the middle blocked off).
+I was flying American Airlines out of San Francisco and the flight was oversold.
+The gate agent made several announcements before I decided to accept a $500 travel voucher for a later flight.
+The agent also threw in a $15 meal voucher and offered me “a very nice seat” on the next flight.
+It turned out to be an aisle seat with the middle blocked off.
 I was a happy camper.

 Five months later, I was heading to Cabo and saw it as the perfect opportunity to put the voucher to use for my parents’ tickets.
 Turns out redeeming an American Airlines travel voucher was easier said than done.
 I’ve put up with my share of hassles in this hobby, but nothing tops redeeming an American Airlines travel voucher.